 - 7. Quick Tips. - a.
 Preserve dignity and self-respect for self and others. - b.
 Listen for the message; even if you don't agree with it. - c.
-Respect others. - d.
-Express your independent perspective. - e.
-Participate thoughtfully. - f.
-Be willing to delegate and let others make decisions. - g.
-Be a community leader. - h.
-Control all you should, not all you can. - i.
-Use few words after much thought rather than many words after little thought. - j.
-Seek to create change and overcome the influence of conventional wisdom. - k.
-Recognize when you need outside experts. - l.
-Recognize the efforts of others. - m.
+Strive to de-escalate situations even if it means walking away. - d.
+Respect others. - e.
+Express your independent perspective. - f.
+Participate thoughtfully. - g.
+Be willing to delegate and let others make decisions. - h.
+Be a community leader. - i.
+Control all you should, not all you can. - j.
+Use few words after much thought rather than many words after little thought. - k.
+Seek to create change and overcome the influence of conventional wisdom. - l.
+Recognize when you need outside experts. - m.
+Recognize the efforts of others. - n.
 Continuously pursue excellence.